-This film was nominated for five Oscars and rightly so after it’s unique and then daring casting and their delivery of this sparkling script.
-In this the first of three movies with Rock Hudson and Doris Day in an on screen romance, it is as far as I know the only one where she bursts into song in her head on a date.
+This film was nominated for five Oscars and rightly so after its unique and then daring casting and their delivery of this sparkling script.
+This was the first of three movies with Rock Hudson and Doris Day in an on-screen romance.
 With the audiences clamouring for more movies between these two firm acting friends.
-They didn’t have long to wait with Doris making our Day with Hudson answering her call for an on screen Lover Come Back in 1961..
+They didn’t have long to wait with Doris making our Day with Hudson answering her call for an on-screen Lover Come Back in 1961…

 Weeper Rating: 😦 😦 😦 😦😦 😦/10

 The Fourth Doris Day Blogathon 2020 No 8

 This blog post was added to Love Letters to Old Hollywood‘s Fourth Doris Day Blogathon.
 Other films with this cast include Doris Day in Move Over Darling, With Six You Get Egg Roll, The Thrill of it All and Young at Heart.
 I also wrote a tribute on her HERE when she passed away.
 Rock Hudson also stars in McMillan and Wife, McMillan, Dynasty and in Avalanche.
 Thelma Ritter in Move Over Darling and Alfred Hitchcock Presents.
 Tony Randall in Down with Love and Happy Days.
 Nick Adams starred in Teacher’s Pet.